Jason2605/PyFilter/README.md

 ### Name

 This is the name of the server, this **has** to be different for each server running pyFilter or the bans will not get synced properly.
-This needs to be a digit from 0 to 9, for example `"name": "5"`.
+This name can be anything as long as it is unique, for example `"name": "VPS-Lon-1"`.

 ### Check time